 One of the primary advantages of using Syncthing is that there are no third-party cloud storage services.
 You control the destination where your data is stored and backed up.
 When using Syncthing, you can assign a computer, server, or any other hardware to store your data.
 This is what is known as BYO cloud model, where you provide the hardware and the software runs on it.

-Prices and Packages of Syncthing
+Price and Packages of Syncthing

 As we mentioned earlier, Syncthing is free and open source software (FOSS).
 You do not have to pay or subscribe to Syncthing to use it compatible platforms.
 However, Syncthing is crowd-sourced and accepts donations in the form of Bitcoin or through credit card payments.
-If you want to use a VPN without paying so check this out 5 Best Free VPN.

 Compatibility of Syncthing